leeanneeagan/Mood_Music/README.md

 ---

-## 🧠 Core Logic
+## Core Logic

 Users register and log in via Passport local strategy.
-Once logged in, they can add tracks or playlists to share with the community.
+Once logged in, they can add songs to share with the community.

 - Music data is stored in MongoDB and rendered dynamically using EJS.
-- Users can like (❤️) or dislike (👎) tracks, or delete (🗑️) their own.
+- Each song can be rated 1–5 stars by any logged-in user.
 - Logout clears the session, returning them to the login screen.

 ---

-## 💻 Example
+##  Example

-Name: leeanneeagan@example.com
-Track: “Chill Vibes - Lo-fi Beats”
-Likes: ❤️❤️❤️
+Artist	       Song	              Average Rating
+FKJ	           Tadow	          ⭐⭐⭐⭐☆ (4.3)
+SZA	           Snooze	          ⭐⭐⭐⭐⭐ (5.0)
+Anderson .Paak	Come Down	      ⭐⭐⭐⭐☆ (4.6)
 ---

-## 🌠 Future Enhancements
+## 🌠Future Enhancements

-Personal playlists with uploaded tracks:
-- Mood-based categories (chill, upbeat, focus, sleep)
+-  Mood-based song categories (chill, hype, focus, romantic)
-- Public/private playlist toggles
+-  Create personal playlists with public/private toggle
-- Notifications for liked tracks
+-  Notifications when someone rates your song
-- Animated music visualizers 🎶✨
+-  Real-time animated music visualizer synced to track energy

 ---

-## 🪶 Author
+##  Author

-Leeanne Eagan 🎵
+Leeanne Eagan
 Curating vibes and building interactive musical experiences.
 GitHub

 ---

-## 📜 License
+##  License

 This project is licensed under the MIT License — remix, share, and spread the mood!

----

-This is fully **GitHub-ready**, using Markdown formatting, emojis, and headings for clarity.

-If you want, I can also create a **version that visually uses emojis for each folder and file** to make it feel like a “music mood board” inside GitHub — very aesthetic.

-Do you want me to make that version too?